michidicicco/Minimal-Sensor-Parkinson-s-Gait-Monitoring/README.md

 python scripts\12_compile_final_results.py
 ```

-The core engineering pipeline is:
+The core engineering sequence is:

 ```text
 01 → 02 → 03 → 03b → 04 → 07 → 08 → 09 → 10 → 12
 ```

-Clinical context is added through:
+The clinical-context branch is:

 ```text
 05 → 06 → 11 → 12